At a Glance

 ✨Show Your Compassion

 As a Relief Support Worker, it's essential to demonstrate your warm and compassionate nature.
-Share specific examples from your past experiences where you made a positive impact on someone's life, especially in a care setting.
+Share specific examples from your past experiences where you have successfully supported individuals with varying needs, highlighting your ability to connect with them on a personal level.

 ✨Understand Person-Centred Care